 Within the framework of the CAMP’s forthcoming exhibition programme, State of Integration: Artistic analyses of the challenges of coexistence, curator Galit Eilat (Meduza Foundation) will present the exhibition Hostile Hospitality, including works by David Limaverde, effi & amir, Arkadi Zaides, Katarina Zdjelar and Artur Zmijewski.

 The exhibited works examine the socio-political narratives that condition migratory experience, including confrontations with policies of border policing and bureaucratic systems, whereby the assignation of rights operate in accordance to the scale and significance of their legal documents (or lack thereof).
-The exhibition will also feature the second iteration of the Urban Laboratory for Law’s Decoding, a participatory performance work.

-Arkadi Zaides’ Necropolis, presently in development, departs from the list of 34,361 registered refugee and migrant death, documented by the Amsterdam based NGO, United for Intercultural Action and released by the Guardian newspaper in 2018.
+Arkadi Zaides’ Necropolis, correctly in development, departs from the list of 34,361 registered refugee and migrant death, documented by the Amsterdam based NGO, United for Intercultural Action and released by the Guardian newspaper in 2018.
 By deploying forensic research techniques Zaides and his team seek to develop a public database — a Necropolis (city of the dead) — recounting the histories, biographies and circumstances surrounding this perished multitude.